YashSinha1996/J.A.C.S/README.md

        WARNING Will check all ALL FILES if -ckf is not given (See optional argument -ckf)

 #Documentation:
-Required arguments:
+#Required arguments:
-To be given in this order
+To be given in this order:

 python jacs.py  # obviously